Life on Mars (British TV series): Episodes

+Just nine months after its debut, the repeat rights for Life on Mars were purchased by (now-defunct) UK pay TV channel Bravo, where it was the centrepiece for a new drama strand.

+International

 The original version also was broadcast in Canada from September 2006 to April 2007 on BBC Canada, and from 8 January 2008 to 23 April 2008 on Télé-Québec in French and Showcase in English.

 In New Zealand the original series was broadcast on TV One from February 2007, being described as "sensationally well-made" by a NZ website.
 Series two was broadcast from June 2008, with the final screening on 4 August 2008.

 In Australia the original British version was broadcast on ABC1 from 20 May 2007, with the second following during February 2008.
 The US version broadcast on 5 February 2009 on Network Ten.

 In the Republic of Ireland RTÉ Two broadcast the series from June 2007 in a late evening slot, following RTÉ News on Two.